nethopper2/infra-gitops/demo-chris/users/chris/terraform/README.txt

 k delete -f workspace-remote.yaml
 NOTE: This command will take some time, because it is waiting for AWS to confirm vpc delete, on a crossplane sync cycle.
 Check your AWS console.

+Step8: If you just created a kubernetes cluster, you can access it with (note, this requires the AWS cli): aws eks --region <region> update-kubeconfig --name <cluster-name>
+kubectl config get-contexts